-Creamy, tangy aquafaba mayo made at home with just 8 ingredients.
-This oil-free vegan mayo has half the calories of traditional mayonnaise yet still tastes luxuriously rich.
-Ready in minutes!
-NO soy, gluten, oil, coconut, or eggs.
+Aquafaba mayo is creamy, tangy, and made with only 8 ingredients.
+This oil-free vegan mayo has half the calories (and even less than half the fat) of traditional mayonnaise yet still tastes luxuriously rich!
+Plant-based and ready in minutes.
+Contains no soy, gluten, oil, coconut, or eggs.

-I've never been a big mayonnaise person, and Mark isn't either.
-So we don't usually keep mayonnaise in the fridge, which means that when I do need mayo for a particular recipe, I usually end up tossing together some random concoction (often tofu-based like in this chickpea salad with dill).
+I've never been a big mayonnaise person, and my husband isn't either.
+So we don't usually keep mayonnaise in the fridge, which means that when I do need mayo for a recipe, I usually end up tossing together a light vegan tofu mayo, like the one in this chickpea salad recipe.

-But I wanted a richer, heavier, thicker mayo this time around, though still oil-free, and the combination of cashews and aquafaba accomplished it beautifully.
+But I wanted a richer, thicker mayo this time around, though still oil-free.
+And the combination of cashews and aquafaba accomplished it beautifully.

-Does this oil-free aquafaba mayo taste exactly like full-fat regular mayo?
+Does this oil-free mayonnaise taste exactly like full-fat regular mayo?
 Well, no. It doesn't.

 But is it deliciously tangy and creamy and awesome in its own right?
 Yes!
 It is!

 Here are a few reasons why I think you'll LOVE this healthy vegan mayo.
 It's....